So many industry events, so little time...

 1) Is this event unique?

 Does the event promise something that other events might not be able to promise?
 If this is the case, it is probably worth prioritizing.
-After all, not only does a unique offer new contacts, new information, and a worthwhile experience, but it also provides a more memorable setting that could help solidify the new connections you make.
+After all, not only does a unique event offer new contacts, new information, and a worthwhile experience, but it also provides a more memorable setting that could help solidify the new connections you make.

 2) Is this event being marketed well?